ghga-de/ghga-metadata-schema/docs/schema_markdown/SequencingProcess.md

      * Description: The identifier of a sequencing machine.
      * Range: [String](types/String.md)
  * [SequencingProcess➞index_sequence](SequencingProcess_index_sequence.md)  <sub>0..1</sub>
-     * Description: A unique nucleotide sequence that is added to a sample during library_preparation to serve as a unique identifier for the sample.
+     * Description: A unique nucleotide sequence that is added to a sample during library preparation to serve as a unique identifier for the Sample.
      * Range: [String](types/String.md)
  * [SequencingProcess➞sequencing_experiment](SequencingProcess_sequencing_experiment.md)  <sub>1..1</sub>
      * Description: The Sequencing Experiment associated with this Sequencing Process.